Watch: Pasadena USD Is Empowering Their Students Like Never Before

 So we end up having this context in Pasadena that is very much about who can, and who can't.
 And then it leads to almost this "pity" of certain kids and what they don't have, and what we must fill and give to them.
 With that said, what I always look for, is not partners who say they can "provide all these services to these students, to all these poor kids."
 It's partners that have some actionable ability to redistribute the power that we have somehow taken out of this system and hoarded for ourselves.

-Harmony and I actually taught at the same school when we were teachers, and we had this shared understanding because of the community in which we worked.
-So she called me when she had discovered Paper, and she said, "Oh my gosh, they're actually saying that every child should have access, they're actually saying that it's not just something that we can hoard for the families who can."
-So we started exploring it from an equity lens, and I think that's why we just had such a deep desire to get Paper into our schools.
+Harmony and I actually taught at the same school when we were teachers ... we had this shared understanding because of the community in which we worked.
+So she called me when she had discovered [Paper], and she said, "Oh my gosh, they're actually saying that every child should have access, they're actually saying that it's not just something that we can hoard for the families who can." ...
+So we started exploring it from an equity lens, and not just a service lens.
+And I think that's why we just had such a deep desire to get [Paper] into our schools.

 At the time, we couldn't convince others based on the finances, but one thing that I'll always thank the pandemic for is for revealing the inequities in such stark transparency, and for really creating urgency in people's own narrative around: "What we're doing is not fair, and what we're doing is not just."
 So I think that it was timely, and I will capitalize on that all I want.

-And so when we brought Paper to them again and said this would be a time like no other, where you can talk about individualized attention, where we can help stretch the bandwidth of our teachers and help them reach their hundred and fifty plus students.
-This isn't because we feel sorry for certain children, or we don't think certain children can do this or that; it's that every child has a learning progression, and we need to be able to meet them where they are.
+And so when we brought [Paper to them again and said] this would be a time like no other, where you can talk about individualized attention, where we can help stretch the bandwidth of our teachers to reach their 150+ students.
+This isn't about "We feel sorry for certain children," or "We don't think certain children can do this or that, and need help"; it's that every child has a learning progression, and we need to be able to meet them where they are.

 With the new semester around the corner, there's still a lot to be done, and even what's already done is subject to change.
 A large moving piece for the district is currently a comprehensive PD plan, "We're also working on a 40-page distance learning handbook that includes logistical, pedagogical, and practical guidance and resources for teachers in the new year."